juxhouse/bela-resources/reference/ECD-File-Format.md

 #### ECD File Format

-Blank lines and lines starting with hastag (#) are ignored.
+Blank lines and lines starting with hashtag (#) are ignored.
 They can be used for comments.
 All other lines use the following grammar.

 ```ebnf
 ecd-file          = header ,